As tourism brightens, Times Square hopes to regain luster

 “When you come back to New York, this is what you want to see,” she said.
 “Everything is kind of back to normal.”

 Her friend Pablo Leon said he was eager to return.
-Last March, the group took a risk when they bought tickets for the Broadway musical “Hadestown,” despite being uncertain about when they’d be allowed to travel to the United States.
+The group took a risk last March when they bought tickets for the Broadway musical Hadestown, despite being uncertain about when they’d be allowed to travel to the United States.

 “That was the true gamble because we bought the tickets for tonight, without any knowledge if we were going to be able to come here,” Leon said.

-NYC & Company, the city’s tourism agency, spends millions of dollars overseas to draw tourists back.
-By the end of the year, it projects 2.8 million foreign visitors, a sliver of the 13.5 million who visited in 2019.
+NYC & Company, the city’s tourism agency, is spending millions of dollars overseas to draw tourists back.
+It projects 2.8 million foreign visitors by the end of the year, a sliver of the 13.5 million who visited in 2019.
 With borders reopened, officials hope the number of visitors will steadily rise over the next few years and again reach record levels within the next four years.

 “We’re hoping to do everything we can to accelerate that timeline,” said Chris Heywood, the agency’s executive vice president.